If You're Reading This, You're Probably Over-Exfoliating

 It depends on your unique skin type and concerns — and also what you like.
 Physical scrubs have come a long way since the days of microbeads and nut shells that can cause tiny micro-tears in the skin, leading to irritation and sensitivity.
 These days, exfoliators made from sugar or fruit enzymes are formulated with granules that are small enough to exfoliate in a gentle way, without causing damage to the skin’s barrier.

 That said, if you have sensitive skin, you may be better with a gentler form of chemical exfoliant, says Dr. Li.
-“The physical motion of scrubbing and rubbing the skin’s surface can cause irritation and discomfort.”
+“The physical motion of scrubbing and rubbing the skin’s surface can cause irritation and discomfort," she explains.
 She recommends looking for exfoliants like lactic acid and polyhydroxy acid, which have larger molecular structures and thus can’t penetrate the skin as deeply, providing a gentler experience.

 Advertisement